Updated: Apr 27

 Your puppy is 6-weeks old and they received their BAB Puppy Evaluation--but what do those temperament test results mean?
 Throughout the test, we will rate each puppy's reaction as we expose them to different activities.
 Each puppy will have a profile, with a summary of their results because the scoring and interpretation is slightly confusing.
 I'm happy to make recommendations if you are unsure of the best temperament for your lifestyle.

 Touch Tolerance - How does the puppy react when they are roughly touched (have their tail tugged, toes touched, etc.) Low scores mean the puppy doesn’t handle unwanted touch well, and high scores mean the puppy wasn’t stressed and enjoyed being touched the whole time.
 A lot of puppies will even enjoy this portion of the test.
+This is important if you have young kids who may accidentally touch a dog in a way they don't prefer and some dogs are much more comfortable with this than others.

 Sight Sensitivity - How stressed is the puppy when there’s an unexpected movement.
 Low means they are not stressed by visual stimuli and high means they are more easily stressed and may hide when they see something surprising, like an umbrella open.